h04nd1nh/Mobile-App-Food-Delivery/README.md

 # INTRODUCTION
-A Simple Mobile App Food Delivery Using React Native framwork in Client and Node.js, Express.js in Server
+A Simple Mobile App Food Delivery Using React Native framework in Client and Node.js, Express.js in Server

 # UI PREVIEW
 ## Welcome